gmum/wica/README.md

 ## Dependencies.

-All dependencies are listed in the requirements.txt Dataset of images for mixing is available [here](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/BSDS300/html/dataset/images.html).
+All dependencies are listed in the requirements.txt.

+Dataset of images for mixing is available [here](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/BSDS300/html/dataset/images.html).

 ## Training the Model.